neel-doshi-sky/oop_kata/src/uk/sky/kata/carDealershipOOP/README.md

 Last one I promise!
 Polymorphism time!

-Now lets say I wanted to add multiple cars to the database but I still want my create method to be called the same thing...
+Now lets say I wanted to add multiple cars to the database, but I still want my create method to be called the same thing...
-Create a new Response object called CreateMultipleResponse, instead of having a single Car property, this needs to have a List<Car> property
+Create a new Response object called CreateMultipleResponse, instead of having a single Car to return, this needs to return List<Car>
 1) Create another method called `create` in your interface but this time it needs to take a list of cars instead of just 1
 2) Implement this method in your impl file - add the list of cars provided to your car database and return a success message
 3) Create another method called `delete`in your interface but this time instead of taking a car object, take a String id parameter instead